A lot or a little?

 What parents need to know

-Parents need to know that there's an orgy between the three main characters and other assorted visitors and brief glimpses of skin, though nothing explicit.
-One main character talks about having an eating disorder, and others respond as if it's a good thing.
-Though played for laughs, the main characters are threatened with death several times.
-Themes of slave labor.
+Parents need to know that Zoolander is a broad, spoofy comedy with plenty of mature content.
+There's an orgy between the three main characters (played by Ben Stiller, Owen Wilson, and Christine Taylor) and a few other folks that includes brief glimpses of skin, though nothing explicit.
+One main character talks about having an eating disorder, and others respond as if that's a good thing.
+There's talk of drug use, and characters get really drunk before the orgy scene.
+Though it's played for laughs, the main characters are threatened with death several times -- and in an early scene, a few supporting characters are killed abruptly.
+Language includes "s--t," "d--k," and one "f--k."

 What's the story?

-When a new Malaysian prime minister promises to raise the minimum wage for his country's workers, cabals of fashion industry insiders know there's only one choice: Kill the prime minister -- and use a male model to do it.
+When the new Malaysian prime minister promises to raise the minimum wage for his country's workers, cabals of fashion industry insiders know there's only one choice: Kill the prime minister -- and use a male model to do it.
 "We need a beautiful, self-absorbed simpleton who can be manipulated and molded, like Jell-o," intones a woman veiled by shadow.
-Enter Derek Zoolander (Ben Stiller), a veteran male model who names his looks (blue steel, le tigre, etc.) but manages to look the same doing all of them, and who always wanted to make a living "being really, really, really, ridiculously good-looking."
-When he loses a prestigious fashion award to up-and-comer Hansel (Owen Wilson), and his three best model friends die after having a gasoline fight (don't ask), Derek quits, only to come back to international espionage, an orgy, and a date with destiny.
+Enter Derek Zoolander (Ben Stiller), a veteran male model who names his looks (Blue Steel, Le Tigre, etc.) but manages to look the same doing all of them, and who always wanted to make a living "being really, really, really, ridiculously good-looking."
+When he loses a prestigious fashion award to up-and-comer Hansel (Owen Wilson) and his three best model friends die after having a gasoline fight (don't ask), Derek quits modeling, only to come back to international espionage, an orgy, and a date with destiny.

 Is it any good?